 usual with Open Source projects, these extensions have been written by

 various programmers.
 Extensions are used in all sorts of projects: some are written for use in small organizations or even in private, others are developed in big teams in the context of major projects.
 As a newbie writing your first extension, you may struggle with some first-time problems concerning TYPO3, as many big projects are based on homemade Frameworks.
 So style and architecture of today’s extensions are quite heterogeneous.
 Hence, it is often complicated to extend or modify existing extensions for your own projects.
 Before you can do that, you will have to wrap your head around the development style of the respective author or team of authors.

-It’s one of the aims of Extbase to reduce this inconsistency in extensions.
-Approved paradigms of programming lead to fast success for newbies and protect developers from having to deal with complex database queries or potential security holes like SQL-Injections or XSS-Attacks.
-Using Extbase, small Extensions as well as big projects can be realized in a well-structured way.
+It’s one of the goals of Extbase to reduce this inconsistency in extensions.
+Approved programming paradigms lead to fast success for newbies and protect developers from having to deal with complex database queries or potential security holes like SQL injections or XSS attacks.
+Using Extbase, small extensions, as well as big projects, can be implemented in a well-structured way.

-Extbase is based on four interconnected and complementary paradigms, which we would like to present in this chapter.
+Extbase is based on four interconnected and complementary paradigms.
 You’ll encounter these during the whole project cycle, from planning to realization and maintenance of your extension:

-- Model-View-Controller (MVC): This programming paradigm leads to a clear isolation of data, control of actions, and logic of interaction.
+- Model-view-controller (MVC): This programming paradigm leads to clear isolation of data, control of actions, and logic of interaction.

-- Test-Driven Development (TDD): This approach is a basic technique for generating code which is stable, resilient to errors and legible - and therefore maintainable.
+- Test-driven development (TDD): This approach is a basic technique for generating code that is stable, resilient to errors and legible - and therefore maintainable.

-Knowledge in Object-Oriented Programming, Domain-Driven Design and the MVC-paradigm is essential for working with extbase.
-Knowledge of Test-Driven Development is not absolutely necessary for understanding nor using extbase.
-Nevertheless we would like to warmly recommend this development technique.
+Knowledge in object-oriented programming, domain-driven design and the MVC paradigm is essential for working with Extbase.
+Knowledge of test-driven development is not necessary for understanding nor using Extbase.
+Nevertheless, we would like to recommend this development technique warmly.